jdbateman/Lendivine/README.md

 #### 2. Login

 After signing up return to the Login screen and select Login to authenticate with the Kiva service via the OAuth protocol.
 As part of the OAuth process the Kiva.org service may prompt the user to provide their username and password.
 Kiva will use these credentials to authenticate the user with the Kiva service.
-Once the credentials are authenticated the service will prompt the user if they want to "Open in Lendivine".
-If the user responds Yes Kiva redirects the user to the Lendivine application.
+Once the credentials are authenticated the service will prompt the user if they want to "Open in Lendivine?
+[Open] [Cancel]".
+If the user responds by selecting the "Open" button, Kiva redirects the user to the Lendivine application.

+##### Initial login

+Note: I you have created credentials on Kiva on another device and you select Login on the Login screen but you have not previously authenticated on this device / simulator, Kiva will redirect you to the Signup page.
+1. At the top of the Signup page there is a SIGN IN option.
+Select the SIGN IN option to navigate to the Kiva.org Sign in page.
+2. On the Sign in page you can enter your Kiva username and password, then select the Sign in button.
+3. After authenticating your signin credentials Kiva.org will display the Portfolio page for authenticated account.
+4. Select "Back to Lendivine" in the status bar at the top left of your screen to return to the Lendivine application.
+5. Select "Login to Kiva.org" on the Login page in the Lendivine app.
+6. Kiva authenticates the user and displays the alert: Open in "Lendivine"?
+[Open] [Cancel]
+7. Select the "Open" button.
+8. Kiva redirects the user to the Lendivine application and displays the Loans screen.

+Subsequent logins on the device are substantially less complicated.

 #### 3. Loans